Simply-Love/Simply-Love-SM5/README.md

 ## Installing Simply Love

-If you are upgrading from a previous version of Simply Love, fully delete the old Simply Love folder first.  **Do not try to merge the new folder into the old.**
+If you are upgrading from a previous version of Simply Love, fully delete the old Simply Love folder first.  **Do not merge the new folder into the old.**

 You can download the current Simply Love release at the [Latest Release](https://github.com/quietly-turning/Simply-Love-SM5/releases/latest) page.